franckvalot/opencell-website-test/content/aboutus/story.md

     solutions that cover only  the most basic requirements.

-    Four years later, Opencell is now the leading open source monetization platform with over 40 successful implementations with major players in the telco, utility, mobility and retail sectors.
+    Opencell is now the leading open source monetization platform with over 40 successful implementations with major players in the telco, utility, mobility and retail sectors.
   title: Story
 investors:
   logos: